 Nelson Laboratories offers a full range of medical device cleaning validation services to validate manufacturers’ cleaning instructions for reusable devices.
-This includes contamination, cleaning and post-reprocessing effectiveness evaluations.
+This includes contamination, cleaning, and post-reprocessing effectiveness evaluations.
 Simulated-use testing practices are employed to simulate actual surgical procedures rather than direct inoculation methods.
 Options are available to use validated or customized test soils to create clinically relevant conditions.
-This test complies with AAMI TIR 12, AAMI TIR 30 and the FDA draft guidance document for processing/reprocessing medical devices in health care settings.
+This test complies with AAMI TIR 12, AAMI TIR 30, and the FDA guidance document "Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling."
 The reprocessing scientists at Nelson Laboratories actively serve on applicable AAMI committees and have expertise in creating appropriate worst-case testing conditions to help device manufacturers meet regulatory expectations.

 - AAMI TIR 12

 Standard turn around times (TAT) are listed below.
 Ask an expert for a specific consultation on your product.
 If you are ready to submit your samples for testing, click here to fill out the Sample Submission Form.